Lou Wenlong

-Lou Wenlong (楼文龙; born January 1958) is a former Chinese banker who served as vice governor of the Agricultural Bank of China from 2012 to 2017.
+Lou Wenlong (楼文龙; born January 1958) is a retired Chinese banker who served as vice governor of the Agricultural Bank of China from 2012 to 2017.
 He was investigated by China's top anti-graft agency in April 2024.

 Biography

 Lou was born in Zhuji County (now Zhuji), Zhejiang, in January 1958.
 After the high school, he studied, then taught, at what is now Zhejiang Financial College.

 Thereafter, Lou successively worked in the Zhejiang Branch of the People's Bank of China and the Shanghai Branch of the People's Bank of China.
 In November 1998, the People's Bank of China implemented a management system reform, abolished provincial-level branches, and established nine branches across provinces (autonomous regions or municipalities), namely regional branches.
 The Shanghai branch of the People's Bank of China (now the Shanghai Headquarters of the People's Bank of China) was the first to establish a regional branch, and at the same time, financial supervision offices in both cities of Hangzhou and Fuzhou was established to supervise financial institutions within its jurisdiction.
 Lou was transferred to the position of director and assistant commissioner of the Bank Inspection Department of the Hangzhou Financial Supervision Office.
 In 2002, he was transferred again to Beijing and appointed as deputy leader of the Construction Bank Supervision Group under the First Division of Bank of China.
 He was promoted to director of the No.2 Banking Supervision Department of the China Banking Regulatory Commission.
 He was director of the Beijing Supervision Bureau of the China Banking Regulatory Commission in February 2009, in addition to serving as party secretary.
 In August 2012, he became a member of the senior management team of Agricultural Bank of China was elevated to vice governor in the following month.
 He resigned on 18 April 2017.
 In October 2019, he took office as president of Zhejiang Entan Industrial and Financial Research Institute.